There are over six million auto accidents in the U.S. each year

 Even when the other party is at fault and you believe that they are liable for the expenses associated with your personal injury accident, contacting your insurance company gets the financial recovery ball rolling.
 A representative from your insurer will often function as an advocate for you, and may pursue a claim against the other party’s policy.
 And if the driver is uninsured (like an estimated 13% of all American drivers and one in three California drivers), depending on your coverage, your policy may step in and fill the gap.

 All of the contact information you will need is typically included on the insurance card your provider issued for you to keep in your vehicle glove compartment.
 Some insurance companies also have websites and mobile apps where you can report an accident online.
+(Learn more about why you should consider getting uninsured driver coverage.)

 In most states, your auto insurance policy will be subject to a state-mandated minimum of coverage.
 The minimum coverage can vary substantially, but your policy will generally include liability for both bodily injury and property damage.
 That means your policy likely covers: